 We spent two weeks in the Lynn Valley area, hitting a lot of the top photo spots in Vancouver and exploring many of the amazing and easy North Vancouver trails, one of the most natural sections of one of Canada’s nicest cities.
 The main reason we chose that particular neighbourhood was its close proximity to all the excellent Lynn Valley trails and we certainly weren’t disappointed.
 We had plenty of easy Vancouver hikes within walking distance, plus quite a few more just a short drive away.

-It is worth mentioning that we were there in February, so many of the trails were quite muddy and a few even had snow.
+It is worth mentioning that we were there in February, so even these easy hikes in North Vancouver were quite muddy and a few even had snow.
 However, all the hikes listed here were very manageable (even after a surprising snowstorm) and would only be easier and more scenic if you happen to visit in summer.

 While this list is far from definitive, it should provide a pretty good selection of easy hikes in North Vancouver if you are looking for pleasant, scenic hikes in the 1-3-hour range with low to moderate elevation changes.